 Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-There are no fixed crawl boards to the roof void areas.
-Roof space inspection was heavily limited to head and shoulders due to trap hatch size and location.
+There are no fixed crawl boards to the roof space areas.
+Roof space inspection was heavily limited to head and shoulders to the one trap hatch within the attic/store area.